 - Disruption to learners

-- Refusing to follow commands
+- Refusing to follow reasonable requests

 - Name calling / verbal threats

 - Swearing

 - Racial / homophobic language

 - Vandalism

+- Persistent low-level disruption

 - Taking without permission

-- Physical aggression
+- Physical aggression of any kind

+- Violent behaviour of any kind

 - Leaving the teaching area/building/playground without permission

 Serious misbehaviour is very rare at Newcomen.
 Such behaviour would mean warnings are automatically bypassed and the Headteacher becomes involved.
 Similarly, any pattern of negative behaviour means parents/carers are contacted.
 We contact parents to keep them informed and to discuss ways to respond and gain a consistent message between home and school.
 We do recognise that there are occasionally overriding factors or circumstances but these are rare and so variation from the sanctions system is rare.
-This is to maintain their effect and impersonal nature ie we aim to remove the personal judgement so children understand and accept the school rules (Courtesy Code of Conduct - Appendix 1).
+This is to maintain their effect and impersonal nature i.e. we aim to remove the personal judgement so children understand and accept the school rules (Courtesy Code of Conduct - Appendix 1).
 The safety of the children is paramount in all situations.
 If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
 The school does not tolerate bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we act immediately to prevent any further occurrences of such behaviour.